Orange-OpenSource/wro4j-taglib/README.md

 </project>
 ```

 Be careful as wro4j is only compatible with maven 3 (as of wro4j 1.5).
+If you need to
+use maven 2, use wro4j 1.4.9.

 ### web.xml configuration
 You need to add two listeners: normal wro4j's `WroServletContextListener`